Ritsu909/Andromeda_17686/README.md

 * If the "Open Clip Insights" option is clicked after taking a screenshot by long-pressing the Windows logo or tapping the "Screen Snip" button in Control Center, the Control Center will no longer be displayed, it will display normally after rebooting the phone.
 * When the phone freezes and returns to normal after displaying the Windows logo, the Control Center will also no longer be displayed, it will display normally after rebooting the phone.
 * The Control Center may no longer displays when connected to a second display using a Microsoft Display Dock or similar device, it will display normally after rebooting the phone.
+* The Mouse arrow appears unexpectedly when long-pressing and dragging Quick Actions in Control Center.
+* The Control Center will only be displayed on the right screen after enabling the Dual Screen Experience.
 * Clicking on some options in the Settings app will cause the app to crash.
 * Clicking the "Kernel debugging settings" in the Settings app will cause the app to crash.
 The relevant settings can be changed in the Device Portal.
 * Both the front and rear cameras have abnormal imaging and can only capture strong light sources at close range.